The untold story of 'Filiprim', 40 years later

 Witnesses who lived the program from the front line remember a format that showed that TV3 was also a television for entertainment

-BarcelonaAlthough it was only on air for four years, the program Filiprim marked an era at TV3.
-Taking advantage of the fact that it is 40 years since its premiere, ARA has spoken with some of the people who experienced it first-hand so that they can explain, with their kaleidoscopic testimony, the history of that show presented by the iconic Josep Maria Bachs (and the last season by Jordi Estadella), beyond what was seen on screen.
+BarcelonaAlthough it was only on air for four years, the program Filiprim marked an era on TV3.
+Taking advantage of the fact that it is 40 years since its premiere, ARA has spoken with some of the people who lived it firsthand so that they can explain, with their kaleidoscopic testimony, the history of that show presented by the iconic Josep Maria Bachs (and the last season by Jordi Estadella), beyond what was seen on screen.

 Oleguer Sarsanedas